England vs India, Test series and tour: Next match, full schedule and fixtures - Yahoo Sports

 England vs India, Test series and tour: Next match, full schedule and fixtures

-With India chasing 231 to win on a badly-wearing day-four pitch, Hartley, the Lancashire left-armer, picked up the first four wickets to fall, before fellow spinners Joe Root and Jack Leach got involved.
-A quite stunning run out from the captain Stokes saw off Ravindra Jadeja, before India showed some resistance.

-Hartley broke the partnership between KS Bharat and Ravi Ashwin, dismissing both men in successive overs, then the slogging Mohammed Siraj in the final over of the extra half-hour.
-He had become the first England spinner to take a seven-wicket haul on debut since the great Jim Laker.
+The outcome of the second Test rests on England’s batsmen and whether they can reel in what would be a record run chase in Asia, with India setting them 399 to win, with two days still remaining.

+It came after Shubman Gill’s elegant century on day three helped the hosts to 255 all out, with England managing to take four wickets for 28 runs after tea to at least keep the required total under 400.

-England lead the five-Test series 1-0, continuing their fine run of form under the captaincy of Stokes and coaching of Brendon McCullum.
+England lead the five-Test series against India 1-0, continuing their fine run of form under the captaincy of Ben Stokes and coaching of Brendon McCullum.
 They have won 14 of 19 Tests since the duo took over in June 2022.

+Led by Ollie Pope’s stunning 196 and a sensational seven-wicket haul from debutant spinner Tom Hartley, England pulled off one of their great overseas victories in Hyderabad, turning a 190-run first-innings deficit into a 28-run victory in the first Test.

 What is the full fixture list and schedule?